Ismail Shammout: Biography

 Shammout was born in 1930 in Lydda.
 On July 12, 1948, he and his family were amongst 25,000 residents of Lydda expelled from their homes by Israeli occupation.
 The Shammout family moved to the Gaza refugee camp of Khan-Younes.
 In 1950 Shammout went to Cairo and enrolled in the College of Fine Arts in Cairo.
 After returning to Gaza in 1953, he held his first exhibition, which was a success.

 Shammout and Palestinian artist Tamam al Akhal participated in the Palestine Exhibition of 1954 in Cairo.
 The exhibition was inaugurated by then Egyptian President Gamal Abdul Nasser.
 Later in 1954, he moved to Italy and enrolled at the Accademia di Belle Arti di Roma in Rome.
 He married al Akhal in 1959.
 Their work has been exhibited in several countries.

-Shammout became a part of the Palestine Liberation Organization (PLO) as the Director of Arts and National Culture in 1965.
+Shammout became a part of the Palestine Liberation Organization (PLO) as the Director of the Department of Arts and National Culture in 1965.
 He also held the position of Secretary General of the Union of Palestinian Artists.
 He became Secretary General of the Union of Arab artists in 1969.
 In 1973, he directed an eponymous short film of singer Zeinab Shaath performing her song "The Urgent Call of Palestine".
 In 1992 he and his wife, al Akhal, moved to Germany due to the Gulf War.
 After Germany, they settled in Jordan.

 He and Al Akhal, returned to Lydda in 1997.

 He died on July 1, 2006, at the age of seventy-six.